A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 The Apple iPod competed against top mp3 players at that time because the headline didn’t say: “ 1 GB storage on your mp3 player” like others.

-So you tell about what value it can bring to users or even better, how users can be benefited from the product.
+So you tell about what value it can bring to users or how users can benefit from the product.

 Make Your Copy Content Clear and Concise